The status of a provider's relationship with planwithease (pwe) and RIC determines if and how an exchange may be made (see chart below).

 Exchange Options for Inactive Provider Products

-Assets in inactive provider accounts may be moved to an active provider account at anytime by following the instructions provided on the exchanges page of our website.
+Assets in inactive provider accounts may be moved to an active provider account at anytime.
+Instructions for completing an exchange are available here.

 Inactive provider assets may move to another inactive provider account ONLY if: